Core Residency

 MARCH 1st, 12pm midnight EST

-For August, September, October, November & December/groups
+For August, September, October, November, D December/Group Residencies

 Submittable portal opens mid-November of the preceding year.